prathmesh4117/Atliq-Hardware-Business/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------
 📌 Project Overview

-This project focuses on analyzing retail sales data to uncover business insights and performance trends.
-The objective of the dashboard is to transform raw sales data into actionable insights that help businesses understand revenue patterns, top-performing products, customer behavior, and regional sales performance.
+This project analyzes retail sales data to uncover key business insights, sales trends, and customer behavior.
+The goal is to transform raw sales data into meaningful insights that support data-driven decision-making.

-Using data cleaning, exploratory data analysis (EDA), SQL queries, and visual analytics, the dashboard provides a clear overview of key performance metrics and enables data-driven decision-making.
 ------------------------------------------------------------------------------------------------------------------------------------------------------------------
 🎯 Business Problem